coderefinery/DEPRECATED-software-licensing/talk.md

 - Proprietary software
 	- My Windows copy and license-key
 - More on license categories
+- How to use or adopt licensed material
 ---

 ## What happens if I do not choose a license?